 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in the principal market (or most advantageous market in the absence of a principal market) for the asset or liability in an orderly transaction between market participants as of the measurement date.
 We maximize the use of observable inputs and minimize the use of unobservable inputs in measuring fair value and establish a three-level fair value hierarchy that prioritizes the inputs used to measure fair value.
-We did not have any fair value measurements of liabilities to disclose.
 The three levels of inputs used to measure fair value are as follows:

-- Level 1 Observable inputs such as quoted prices in active markets for identical assets or liabilities; - Level 2 Observable market-based inputs or observable inputs that are corroborated by market data; and - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+- Level 1 Observable inputs such as quoted prices in active markets for identical assets or liabilities; - · Level 2 Observable market-based inputs or observable inputs that are corroborated by market data; and - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

-The carrying amounts, estimated fair values, and valuation input levels of our assets measured at fair value on a recurring basis as of October 1, 2021 and July 2, 2021 were as follows:
+The carrying amounts, estimated fair values, and valuation input levels of our assets and liabilities that are measured at fair value on a recurring basis as of December 31, 2021 and July 2, 2021 were as follows:

-October 1, 2021 July 2, 2021 (In thousands) Carr ying Amount Fair Value Car rying Amount Fair Value Valuation Inputs Assets: Cash and cash equivalents: Money market funds \$ 17,602 \$ 17,602 \$ 26,847 \$ 26,847 Level 1 Bank certificates of deposit \$ 3,009 \$ 3,009 \$ 3,288 \$ 3,288 Level 2
+December 31, 2021 July 2, 2021 (In thousands) Carrying Amount Fair Value Car rying Amount Fair Value Valuation Inputs Assets: Cash and cash equivalents: Money market funds \$ 15,844 \$ 15,844 \$ 26,847 \$ 26,847 Level 1 Bank certificates of deposit \$ 3,426 \$ 3,426 \$ 3,288 \$ 3,288 Level 2

 We classify items within Level 1 if quoted prices are available in active markets.
 Our Level 1 items mainly are money market funds.
-As of October 1, 2021 and July 2, 2021, these money market funds were valued at \$1.00 net asset value per share.
+As of December 31, 2021 and July 2, 2021, these money market funds were valued at \$1.00 net asset value per share.

 We classify items in Level 2 if the observable inputs to quoted market prices, benchmark yields, reported trades, broker/dealer quotes, or alternative pricing sources are available with reasonable levels of price transparency.
-Our bank certificates of deposit are classified within Level 2.
+Our bank certificates of deposit and foreign exchange forward contracts are classified within Level 2.

-As of October 1, 2021 and July 2, 2021, we did not have any recurring assets that were valued using significant unobservable inputs.
+As of December 31, 2021 and July 2, 2021, we did not have any recurring assets or liabilities that were valued using significant unobservable inputs.

-Our policy is to recognize asset transfers among Level 1, Level 2, and Level 3 as of the actual date of the events or change in circumstances that caused the transfer.
-During the first three months of fiscal 2022 and 2021, we had no transfers between levels of the fair value hierarchy of our assets measured at fair value.
+Our policy is to recognize asset or liability transfers among Level 1, Level 2, and Level 3 as of the actual date of the events or change in circumstances that caused the transfer.
+During the first six months of fiscal 2022 and 2021, we had no transfers between levels of the fair value hierarchy of our assets or liabilities measured at fair value.